Death of Hacı Lokman Birlik

-Hacı Lokman Birlik was killed during the conflict between it and the Turkish Army on 2 or 3 October 2015.
-His dead body was tied to an armoured police vehicle in Şırnak, Turkey, an event that the Turkish police filmed, and shared on social media.
-The Turkish Ministry of the Interior confirmed the dragging of the dead body, justifying it by saying that authorities were concerned that a bomb may have been attached to the body.
+Hacı Lokman Birlik was killed during a conflict between him and the Turkish Army on 2 or 3 October 2015.
+His dead body was tied to an armoured police vehicle in Şırnak, Turkey, an event that the Turkish police filmed and shared on social media.
+The Turkish Ministry of the Interior confirmed the dragging of the body, justifying it by saying that authorities were concerned that a bomb may have been attached to the body.

 Victim

-Hacı Lokman Birlik was the brother-in-law of Leyla Birlik, an MP for the Kurdish Peoples' Democratic Party (HDP).
+Hacı Lokman Birlik was born on 16 September 1988.
+He was the brother-in-law of Leyla Birlik, an MP for the Kurdish Peoples' Democratic Party (HDP).
 He had produced and starred in the short movie Bark, about the choice Kurds make between rebellion and the Turkish government, with the support of the Municipality and Youth Working Group of Şırnak.

 Death

 There are conflicting reports about how Birlik died.
 Reports say he died on 2 or 3 October 2015.
 Turkish officials, such as the Prime Minister Ahmet Davutoğlu, claim he was shot whilst attacking the police with a rocket launcher.
 DIHA reported Birlik was shot by the police whilst treating a wound he had; with the People's Democratic Party MP Ferhat Encü reasoning similarly.
 According to an autopsy report, he was shot twenty-eight times, before his body was tied by the neck to a Scorpion armored police vehicle and dragged through the streets of Şırnak.
 Images of Birlik being dragged were uploaded to Twitter.
 When the images appeared on social media, a debate ensued between those who claimed the images were photoshopped and those who deemed them to be genuine images.

 The pro-AKP newspaper Sabah claimed the dragging of a body was a universally acceptable procedure to verify whether a bomb was attached to the body.
 Later a video which showed the dragging of Birlik surfaced, which was filmed from inside the vehicle.
 Slurs and insults could be heard.
 Deniz Yücel of the German newspaper Die Welt assumed Birlik was really dragged behind an armored police car.
 Later, the Turkish Ministry of the Interior confirmed that the dragging of the dead body occurred: They justified the dragging by explaining police assumed the body had a bomb attached to it.